carrillo-p/carrillo-p/README.md

-## Welcome to my github👋
+## Welcome to my GitHub👋

 ### About me

 I'm a Data Scientist & Researcher where Psychology meets AI 🧠💻

-"In data we trust... but we double-check our p-values just in case"
+> "In data we trust... but we double-check our p-values just in case"

 My career has evolved from research and methodology into data science and AI.
 My journey began with a deep interest in conducting the best psychological research possible—driven by a desire to better understand human behavioral patterns, and make a positive impact on the world, and in particular in the educational field.
 As I delved into research methodology,  I became increasingly interested in the different approaches to extracting insights from data.